ASESO was an exercise in developing and deploying a visual design language across web marketing and physical product.

 Create a high-end, edible, nutraceutical product that promises to help people with their health based on these two ingredients.

-The goal for this design school project was to deliver a product concept and design system that was highly researched and science-based, that had an engaging narrative and accompanying visuals.
+The goal for this design school project was to deliver a product concept and visual design language that was highly researched and science-based, that had an engaging narrative and accompanying visuals.

 The product would be culturally sensitive; drawing research from the origins of the ingredients without borrowing design elements from their cultures.
 This would be a Golden Milk called “ASESO”.